-Exception: Electrical connection to such playground equipment.
+Exception: Electrical service to such playground equipment shall be in accordance with Chapter 27 of this code.

 - 102.3 Application of references.
 References to chapter or section numbers, or to provisions not specifically identified by number, shall be construed to refer to such chapter, section or provision of this code. - 102.4 Referenced codes and standards.
 The codes and standards referenced in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference.
 Where differences occur between provisions of this code and referenced codes and standards, the provisions of this code shall apply.